JasperHG90/MOOCs/coursera_data_dumps/README.md

 - export PATH=$PATH:/usr/local/mysql/bin/

 	* If problem exists that you have to export EVERY time you start a new terminal instance, see: http://hathaway.cc/post/69201163472/how-to-edit-your-path-environment-variables-on-mac

-## Importing a db
+### Importing a sql dump file

 Coursera gives us data in the form of MySQL dumps.
-Once you obtain these, install MySQL (and workbench), and follow the steps above.
-To import a sql file:
+Once you obtain these, follow the steps below to import a SQL file.

+	1. Open a terminal instance
-		1. mysql -u <USERNAME> -p
+	2. Enter MySQL environment ----> mysql -u <USERNAME> -p
-		2. mysql> DROP DATABASE <dbname>;
+	3. Drop database ----> DROP DATABASE <dbname>;
-		3. mysql> CREATE DATABASE <dbname>;
+	4. Create database ----> CREATE DATABASE <dbname>;
-		4. mysql> EXIT;
+	5. Exit MySQL environment ----> EXIT;

+Now, import a sql dumpfile into the mysql database with the following command.
+You will be prompted to enter your password after executing this line

-		5. mysql -u <USERNAME> -p -D my_session < /path/to/FILENAME.sql
+	6. mysql -u <USERNAME> -p -D my_session < /path/to/FILENAME.sql

 ## Exporting a MySQL database to SQLite database

 It is possible to convert MySQL databases to SQLite (see: https://gist.github.com/esperlu/943776)

-I convert MySQL databases to SQLite because:

-		1) I use R, and the necessary package to view MySQL tables currently do not work on my laptop
-		2) I am more familiar with SQLite as of now
-		3) It is lightweight and easy to query.

-To convert, do:
+To convert, download the script and run the following line:

-		- sh mysql2sqlite.sh --no-data -u root -p<pwd> <mysqldb> | sqlite3 /path/to/folder/<dbname>.sqlite
+	- sh mysql2sqlite.sh --no-data -u root -p <MySQLtablename> | sqlite3 /path/to/folder/<dbname>.sqlite

-However, for security concerns, we should move to quering MySQL directly out of R in the (near) future, as SQLite databases are NOT secure at all.
+You will be prompted to enter the mySQL password, after which the MySQL database will be converted to the location you specified.